zohaib2002/Image-Steganography/README.md

 # Image Steganography
 This project was submitted to University of Mumbai as a partial requirement for the fulfillment of Mini Project 2B (CSM501).
+It utilizes Least Significant Bit (LSB) method to encode a payload into an image.

 ## Features of `imgstegano.py`
 - Allows you to encode / hide a text or a file of any type (even a zip file) into an image.